Elypia/Elypia-Website/README.md

 This project is open-source under the [Apache 2.0]!
-While not legal advice, you can find a [TL;DR] that sums up what you're allowed and not allowed to do along with any requirements if you want to use or derive work from this source code!
+While not legal advice, you can find a [TL;DR] that sums up what you're allowed and not allowed to do along with any requirements if you want to use or derive work from this source code.

-**All non-code files including videos, models, audio, bitmaps, vectors, and animations such as gifs, are not under the aforementioned license;
+**All non-code files including videos, models, audio, bitmaps, vectors, and animations such as GIFs, are not under the aforementioned license;
 all rights are reserved by Elypia CIC.**

 [matrix-community]: https://matrix.to/#/+elypia:matrix.org "Matrix Invite"